The Grammar Level

 Students spend time each week studying great works of art throughout the ages, analyzing them for style, technique, content, time period, and just pure enjoyment.
 They then enjoy hearing stories from nature and history to learn about different character qualities they can see in themselves and others.

-First grade students at Arma Dei Academy strengthen phonics, spelling, and reading skills through an in-depth systematic phonics program producing strong readers.
-Students learn about early American history with a focus on Colorado state history.
+First-grade students at Arma Dei Academy strengthen phonics, spelling, and reading skills through an in-depth systematic phonics program.
+Students learn about early American history and early Colorado state history.
 Geography is an integral part of the history curriculum as well.
-Students continue their study of Math in Focus: A Singapore Approach coupled with a Classical Math review.
+Students continue their study of math through think!Mathematics: A Singapore Approach.
 Students mature in their cursive penmanship expertise and are introduced to English grammar.

 2nd Grade Curriculum